barkow96/ai-mcp/README.md

 - npm 9+
 - A Google Gemini API key for the client
   - Set `GEMINI_API_KEY` in your environment (e.g., a `.env` file)
+  - You can obtain a key from Google AI Studio (see Google's documentation)

 ## Setup